Creamy beans with herb oil

 What you’ll need

-- A batch of beans in their broth, cooked according to our guide (use Italian- or French-style flavorings)
+- A batch of beans in their broth, cooked according to our guide (use Italian or French flavor combinations)

 - High-quality olive oil